AdamMeyers/The_Termolator/README.txt

 2) To run the main system, the command is as follows (an additional way of running the system will be described in section 7):

-   $TERMOLATOR/run_termolator.sh FOREGROUND BACKGROUND EXTENSION OUTPUT_NAME TRUE-OR-FALSE TRUE-OR-FALSE 30000 5000 PROGRAM-DIRECTORY ADDITIONAL_TOPIC_STRING
+   $TERMOLATOR/run_termolator.sh FOREGROUND BACKGROUND EXTENSION OUTPUT_NAME TRUE-OR-FALSE TRUE-OR-FALSE 30000 5000 PROGRAM-DIRECTORY ADDITIONAL_TOPIC_STRING TRUE-OR-FALSE general_file_name_or_FALSE SHARED_BACKGROUND_FILENAME.pkl

 The arguments are defined as follows: